Founder of Jolly Reading

 This research prompted me to look at my own practice, at the Kindergarten level, and research a reading program that resulted in success.
 I found it……Jolly Phonics, which includes both Jolly Phonics (pre-school through K) and Jolly Grammar (first through fourth grade)!

 I began a very comprehensive program, at the kindergarten level, using Jolly Phonics as my foundation program.
 The results, in standardized tests, revealed a remarkable increase in children’s reading scores in comparison to data secured in previous years.
 The highlight of this data was that English Language Learners, as well as students with special needs, were scoring the same as or sometimes above some of their English speaking and typically developing peers.
 Due to my own classroom success, I began providing consultation, sales and training support for Jolly Phonics through my own company Jolly Reading.
 Through this venture, I have been enriched by my liaison with a worldwide network of teachers who have found success with the program.
 I am fortunate to attend annual global conferences with Mr. Chris Jolly, Managing Director of Jolly Learning (www.JollyLearning.co.uk) as well as the authors of the program, Sue Lloyd and Sara Wernham.
+In my role as an administrator, I have continued to implement and design reading programs, using synthetic phonics, in special education schools, primarily with children with autism.

 I invite you to look at Jolly Phonics for your school district.
 If you are already using Jolly Phonics, I would enjoy providing additional training and insight into the program.
 If this is your first introduction to Jolly Phonics, I would welcome your time in discussing the program with you.
 I am passionate about the reading gains secured through the implementation of this program.